edgelesssys/constellation/dev-docs/howto/etcd-disaster-recovery.md

 ## General concept
 1. Create snapshot of a state disk from a remaining control plane node.
 2. Download the snapshot and decrypt it locally
-3. Follow the [restoring a cluster](https://etcd.io/docs/v3.5/op-guide/recovery/#restoring-a-cluster) guide from etcd.
+3. Follow the [Restoring a cluster](https://etcd.io/docs/v3.5/op-guide/recovery/#restoring-a-cluster) guide from etcd.
 4. Save the modified virtual disk and upload it back to the CSP.
 5. Modify the scale set (or remaining VM singularly, if you can) to use the new uploaded data disk.
 6. Reboot, wait a few minutes.